 To ensure you have a smooth airport experience, have everything prepared and ready to go ahead of time.
 Figure out what you will be caring with you on the plane then get everything organized.
 Security lines are long, but you can help speed up the process.

-Laptops (nine of out 10 times) need to be taken out of the carry-on and placed in a separate tray.
+Laptops (nine out of 10 times) need to be taken out of the carry-on and placed in a separate tray.
 If you have any electronics bigger than a phone, pull that out too.
 You also need your boarding pass and ID ready to show.

-With a little advanced work on properly preparing these items, it is so easy to breeze through security.
-Once you get there remember to be patient and kind.
+With a little advanced work on properly preparing these items, it is easy to breeze through security.
+Once you get there, remember to be patient and kind.
 The TSA agents are doing their jobs to help keep everyone safe.
 A little courtesy also goes a long way in getting through the security screening process too.

 Have you ever had to throw away an expensive bottle of perfume, sunscreen or a freshly brewed cup of coffee because you forgot about the TSA rule for liquids?
 That can be a frustrating travel experience.

-If you are bringing liquids through any TSA security check point, you must follow certain regulations.
+If you are bringing liquids through any TSA security checkpoint, you must follow certain regulations.
 Minus a few exceptions, ALL liquids should be in a 3.4 oz (100 ml) or smaller container.
 Any container over that needs to be in your checked baggage, even if it isn’t full.

 Medications and infant/child milk, juice or foods are the exceptions to the rule.
-Quantities over 3.4 oz (100 ml) are allowed, but must be declared and are subject to be screened and tested.
+Quantities over 3.4 oz (100 ml) are allowed but must be declared and are subject to be screened and tested.

 Don’t overlook the liquid in other items like a snow globe.
 Those items also need to comply with the same liquid rule.
-When in doubt it’s best to put it in your checked baggage or to verify the rules online for any items in question.
+When in doubt, it’s best to put it in your checked baggage or to verify the rules online for any items in question.

-Duty free and airport shopping
+Travel tips for duty-free and airport shopping

 Items bought in other stores don’t require a boarding pass and you can consume them (food or drink) on the plane.